CORONAVIRUS: Latest updates here.

 Texan born-and-bred Keen was one of the large contingent of talented songwriters who emerged in Texas in the 1980s and '90s, and struck an unusual balance between sensitive story-portraits ("Corpus Christi Bay") and raucous barroom style ("That Buckin' Song").
 These two song types in Keen's early output were both characterized by a sarcastic and ironic sense of humor that strongly influenced other early practitioners of alternative country music.

 Keen's 1993 release, A Bigger Piece Of Sky, gained wider acclaim, both amongst fans and critics.
-Over the next ten years, Keen would continue to write, record, perform and tour.
+Over the next two decades, Keen would continue to write, record, perform and tour.
 Today, Keen is popular with traditional country music fans, folk music fans, the college radio crowd and alt-country fans.